 Regulatory and Environment

 - We currently represent Entergy Arkansas in a lawsuit it filed against the Commissioners of the Arkansas Public Service Commission (“APSC”) in the Eastern District of Arkansas seeking a declaratory judgment and injunctive relief.
 The lawsuit stems from a decision of the Federal Energy Regulatory Commission (“FERC”) ordering Entergy to pay $135 million to its sister companies in other states based on a supposed misinterpretation of an interstate tariff.
 Entergy then applied to the APSC for approval of a retail rate allowing it to recover a portion of this payment from retail customers, which the APSC denied.
 Entergy filed this lawsuit challenging the APSC’s denial.
 The Court denied the Commissioners’ motion to dismiss and the parties are in engaged in discovery.
+Defendants moved to dismiss, while also arguing that no discovery should be permitted in the case.
+We defeated Defendants’ motion to dismiss and successfully moved to compel discovery on our federal pre-emption and Dormant Commerce Clause claims.
+We tried the case in February 2023 and are awaiting a decision.
+In addition, we represented Entergy in an interlocutory appeal arising out of the same action, in which we defended the District Court’s ruling denying intervention to a would-be intervenor.
+The appeal was decided in our favor in August 2023.

-- We currently represent System Energy Resources, Inc. and Entergy Corporation in a complaint filed with the Federal Energy Regulatory Commission (“FERC”) by the Louisiana Public Service Commission, the New Orleans City Council, and the Arkansas Public Service Commission alleging that the Grand Gulf nuclear plant in Port Gibson, Mississippi has been imprudently managed, and seeking damages of more than $360 million.
-We have filed a motion to dismiss the complaint, which is currently pending.
+- We currently represent System Energy Resources, Inc. and Entergy Corporation in a complaint filed with FERC by the Louisiana Public Service Commission, the New Orleans City Council, and the Arkansas Public Service Commission alleging that the Grand Gulf nuclear plant in Port Gibson, Mississippi has been imprudently managed, and seeking damages of more than $1 billion..

 - We represented Entergy Mississippi and affiliates in defending a suit by the Mississippi Attorney General alleging that these Defendants intentionally purchased electricity from their own allegedly expensive power plants rather than from allegedly cheaper third-party sources, allegedly harming Entergy Mississippi’s customers by forcing them to pay higher electricity rates.
 We assembled a factual defense that Entergy Mississippi and its affiliates needed to use their power plants to provide flexible electricity to match fluctuating demand for electricity, and that the third-party plants did not offer or provide the requisite flexibility.
-But we won summary judgment on the legal ground that this case is effectively a challenge to decisions made under standards set forth in the Entergy System Agreement, which is a federal tariff approved by the Federal Energy Regulatory Commission, and the violation of which is within the exclusive jurisdiction of that agency rather than any federal or state court.
+But we won summary judgment on the legal ground that this case was effectively a challenge to decisions made under standards set forth in the Entergy System Agreement, which is a federal tariff approved by the Federal Energy Regulatory Commission, and the violation of which is within the exclusive jurisdiction of that agency rather than any federal or state court.

-- We obtained a complete appellate victory for Southern California Gas Co. (“SoCalGas”) in one of the year’s most-watched business cases in the California Supreme Court.
+- We obtained a complete appellate victory for Southern California Gas Co. (“SoCalGas”) in one of 2019’s most-watched business cases in the California Supreme Court.
 In a unanimous decision, the court reaffirmed that California follows the economic loss rule, which holds that plaintiffs may not recover in negligence for purely economic losses caused by harm to third parties.
 The decision required dismissal of actions against SoCalGas for indirect economic harms to local businesses allegedly suffered when local residents relocated temporarily after a gas leak.
 The decision clarifies California tort law and eliminates the potential threat of billions of dollars in liability against California businesses for purely economic harm in mass disaster cases.

 - We obtained a significant victory in the Ninth Circuit for Shell Offshore Inc. and Shell Gulf of Mexico Inc. in a decision denying petitions for review challenging the Bureau of Ocean Energy Management’s approval of Shell Offshore Inc.’s Revised Camden Bay Exploration Plan under the Outer Continental Shelf Lands Act and holding that the agency was entitled to significant deference when interpreting the Act, interpreting its own regulations, and making certain technical and scientific assessments.
 (This was our second win for Shell on such a petition; we obtained a similar win as to an earlier exploration plan in 2010.
 The Court also issued an unpublished memorandum opinion denying petitions for review of the agency’s approval of Shell Gulf of Mexico Inc.’s Revised Chukchi Sea Exploration Plan.)